Local knowledge theory of change

 - Access mobile training modules in their own languages (through Diji)

-- Develop a local knowledge resource about people, places, customs and histories in African languages (through iAfrika).
+- Develop a local knowledge resource about people, their traditional interactions with nature, food and farming practices, places, customs and histories in African languages (through iAfrika).

 This type of platform has the potential to bring about long-term societal impacts in Africa such as: